 A native New Yorker dedicated to her city.

 Gabrielle Bendiner-Viani is the author of Contested City: Art and Public History as Mediation at New York’s Seward Park Urban Renewal Area (University of Iowa, 2019).
-An urbanist, artist, curator, and teacher pioneering public arts and urbanism for community engagement, she has 20 years of experience working to understand people’s relationship to city spaces, and a PhD in environmental psychology.
+An urbanist, artist, curator, and teacher practicing new modes of public arts and urbanism for community engagement, she has 20 years of experience working to understand people’s relationship to city spaces, and a PhD in environmental psychology.

 She uses participatory research, creative visual practice, community engagement, public humanities, creative placemaking, and the creation of innovative urban exhibitions to create spaces for dialogue.
 An experienced leader and public facilitator with cross-cultural and multimedia literacies, Bendiner-Viani often lectures internationally and consults with cultural organizations on the intersection of arts and community.